bees-hive/elegant-git/docs/commands.md

     start-work           Creates a new branch.
     save-work            Commits current modifications.
-    amend-work           Amends some changes to the most recent commit. polish-work          Reapplies branch commits interactively.
+    amend-work           Amends some changes to the most recent commit. show-work            Shows a state of current work in progress. polish-work          Reapplies branch commits interactively.
     deliver-work         Publishes current branch to a remote repository.